What is the contribution of gravitational infall on the mass assembly of star-forming clouds? A case study in a numerical simulation of the interstellar medium: Results

 \subsection{Gas self-gravity and external potential}

 In our simulation, the gas is subject to its own gravity as well as the one from the stars and dark matter, the latter modeled by a vertical analytical potential (Eq.\ \ref{eq:gext}).
-In Figure~\ref{fig:zoom_evo}, we see that gravity-driven gas infalling into the cloud comes from both the horizontal and vertical direction, indicating that both may play a role.
+In Figure~\ref{fig:zoom_evo}, we see that gravity-driven gas inflowing onto the cloud comes from both the horizontal and vertical direction, indicating that both may play a role.

-The integrated gravitational acceleration $\left<\vec{a}_\mathrm{grav,i}\right>(t_s, t_e)$ includes both of these contributions.
-To isolate the effect of self-gravity, we compute $\left<\vec{a}_\mathrm{SG,i}\right>(t_s, t_e)$ defined by
+The integrated gravitational acceleration $\left<\vec{a}_{\mathrm{grav},i}\right>(t_s, t_e)$ includes both of these contributions.
+To isolate the effect of self-gravity, we compute $\left<\vec{a}_{\mathrm{SG},i}\right>(t_s, t_e)$ defined by